jinst255/Ti-83-Ti-84-Zelda-Type-Game-Engine-Remake/README.md

 Remember that this is done on a calculator, and programed entirely in TI-basic.
 Don't expect too much.

-Original engine design take from Timothy J Swan.
-You can find his first zelda video on his channnel here: https://www.youtube.com/watch?v=KMMgo7NVDN8&list=PLymYmaupkVCckzGUtMMuIqex9b8-CqgYf
+Original engine design taken from Timothy J Swan.
+You can find his first Zelda video on his channel here: https://www.youtube.com/watch?v=KMMgo7NVDN8&list=PLymYmaupkVCckzGUtMMuIqex9b8-CqgYf

 I redesigned and optimized as much of it as I could.